 Good hydration is also linked to enhanced performance.

-Pre-workout meals can be eaten three hours to 30 minutes before a workout.
-However, choose foods that are easy to digest, especially if your workout starts in one hour or less.
+Pre-workout meals can be eaten 3 hours to 30 minutes before a workout.
+However, choose foods that are easy to digest, especially if your workout starts in 1 hour or less.
 This will help you avoid stomach discomfort.